 - ½ cup heavy cream

-- Grits: Boil milk and gradually add grits.
+- Boil milk and gradually add grits.
 Turn to low and simmer for at least 20 minutes but better if you can cook for 30-45 minutes stirring frequently.
-Before ready to serve, add butter, cheese and extra milk if needed.
+Before ready to serve, add butter, cheese and salt and pepper to taste.

-- Shrimp: Season shrimp with salt and pepper.
-Heat butter and oil in a large sauté pan over medium-high heat until melted and foamy.
+- Season shrimp with salt and pepper.
+Heat butter and oil in a large skillet over medium-high heat until melted and foamy.
 Add sausage and onion and sauté until the onion is tender and the sausage is browned, 5-6 minutes.

-- Add the shrimp and cook for 1 minute per side.
-Once they are opaque, remove with a slotted spoon to a plate.
-Add the tomatoes to the pan with a big pinch of salt and pepper and cook, stirring, until they have softened another 3-4 minutes.
+- Add the shrimp and cook for 1 minute per side just until they are opaque.
+Remove with a slotted spoon to a bowl.
+Add the chopped tomatoes to the pan, add some salt and pepper and cook, stirring, until they have softened another 3-4 minutes.

 - Place grits on plate and top with shrimp and sauce.
 Garnish with green onions and more parmesan if desired.